Skip to main content

 Create simple agent (defaults only)

 POST /api/v1/agents/simple Body: { "name": "...", "description": "..." } — fastest path when defaults are acceptable end-to-end.
+Set agent_specific_config afterward with PUT /api/v1/agents/{agent_id}.

 Update agent

-PUT /api/v1/agents/{agent_id} Body: AgentUpdateRequest (partial fields supported).
-Active agents reject config changes unless force_update=true query flag is used where supported.
-Include agent: { "first_response_message": "..." } or agent: { "welcome_message": "..." } to update the welcome line only.
+PUT /api/v1/agents/{agent_id} Body: AgentUpdateRequest (partial fields).
+Active agents reject config changes unless force_update=true where supported.
+Include agent: { "first_response_message": "..." } for the welcome line only, or agent_specific_config for behavior-only updates (merged).

 Delete agent